 The Columbus Regional Airport Authority's noise program for John Glenn International, Rickenbacker and Bolton Field airports aims to improve the compatibility between aircraft operations and noise-sensitive land uses, while allowing the airports to continue serving their role in the nation's aviation system.

-The City of Columbus and the Federal Aviation Administration (FAA) first implemented an FAA grant program at Port Columbus in 1988 following a noise compatibility study and subsequent reviews.
+The City of Columbus and the Federal Aviation Administration (FAA) first implemented an FAA grant program at John Glenn International in 1988 following a noise compatibility study and subsequent reviews.
 Since the program's inception, the Airport Authority has applied for and received 22 noise grants from the FAA totaling over $32 million.
 Grant funds were utilized for a variety of projects including installation of an airport noise and flight track monitoring system, property acquisition, construction of noise abatement walls, residential sound insulation, school soundproofing, acquisition of portable noise monitoring equipment and adoption of zoning codes for areas located within the airport noise contours.

 A new, state-of-the-art noise and flight track monitoring system was installed in 2006 to replace the initial system.
 The replacement system is linked with air traffic control radar systems and permanent noise monitoring terminals placed in nearby communities.
 This, paired with a variety of other noise-reduction efforts, ensures that the airports remain pleasant neighbors.
 Click here to read the most recent annual report on the noise complaint hotline.